Skip to content

 over_voltage=6 # Increase voltage to level 6

-Even without these settings, it can be used normally, and passive cooling with just a metal case is sufficient
+Even without the above settings, normal use is possible, and passive cooling with just a metal case is sufficient

-This setting involves overclocking, and full load operation cannot rely solely on a metal case for passive cooling, at least a fan is needed
+This setting involves overclocking, and full load operation cannot rely solely on a metal case for passive cooling; at least one fan is required

-More aggressive configurations can further improve Raspberry Pi performance, but will void the warranty
+More aggressive configurations can further enhance Raspberry Pi performance, but will void the warranty

-If damage occurs due to overclocking, the author of this article assumes no responsibility; please think carefully before proceeding
+If your Raspberry Pi is damaged due to overclocking, the author of this article assumes no responsibility.
+Please think carefully before proceeding

-You can use the Raspberry Pi stress test tool to check the stability of its operation (especially after overclocking)
+You can use the Raspberry Pi stress test tool to test the stability of the Raspberry Pi's operation (especially after overclocking).

 Pull the project repository